svenstaro/miniserve/README.md

-# miniserve - CLI tool to serve files and dirs over HTTP
+# miniserve - a self-contained CLI tool to serve files and dirs over HTTP

 **For when you really just want to serve some files over HTTP right now!**